Northwest Florida State College: History

 Established in 1963 by the Florida Legislature, the college was officially named Okaloosa-Walton Junior College in March 1964 and began operations in August 1964.
 In March 1988, the institution's name was changed to Okaloosa-Walton Community College to reflect its expanded role in various community services.

 In April 2003, the Florida Board of Education authorized OWCC to offer baccalaureate degree programs.
 By December 2003, the Commission on Colleges of the Southern Association of Colleges and Schools granted approval for the college to confer bachelor's degrees.
 On July 1, 2004, the institution was renamed Okaloosa-Walton College to align with its new status.
 The college launched its first bachelor's programs in Project and Acquisitions Management and Nursing in Fall 2004.
 Additional baccalaureate programs in Teacher Education were approved in 2007, and the Nursing program became a stand-alone degree in 2008.

 The State College Bill (SB 1716) passed by the Florida Legislature in 2008, and signed into law by Governor Charlie Crist, led to the rebranding of the institution as Northwest Florida State College on July 8, 2008.
 This legislation aimed to increase access to baccalaureate degrees and respond to community educational needs.

-NWFSC now offers baccalaureate programs in Project Management, Management and Supervision, Nursing, Elementary Education, Middle Grades Math Education, Middle Grades General Science Education, and Early Childhood Education.
+NWFSC offers baccalaureate programs in Project Management, Management and Supervision, Nursing, Elementary Education, Middle Grades Math Education, Middle Grades General Science Education, and Early Childhood Education.
 The college may introduce additional bachelor's programs in response to regional needs.